jhee-group/jheep/README.md

 # Acknowledgement

 The base structure of this project has been inspired by the project [Fief](https://github.com/fief-dev/fief.git).\
-Thanks to the author and the contributers.\
+Many thanks to the author and the contributers.
-If their license conflicts to this, their rights are prior to ours.